Praveen00912/Praveen-Reddy/README.md

 - 🎓 B.Tech in Electronics and Communication Engineering
 - 💻 Aspiring Software Engineer
 - 🔥 Daily coding practice in Java
-- 🌱 Currently learning Data Structures and Algorithms
+- 🌱 Currently solving problems on LeetCode
 - 📊 Interested in Software Development and Data Analysis
 - 🎯 Goal: Become a professional Software Engineer